-Post-CoPitus Reflections – The Case for Cooling
+Brighten Up! – The Case for Albedo Cooling

 Dr. Robert Chris - Honorary Associate at The Open University (Geography)

 As the dust settles on COP27 it is worth taking a moment to reflect on more than three decades of international climate negotiations under the auspices of the United Nations Framework Convention on Climate Change (UNFCCC).